Accra: Aviation

 Accra is served by Kotoka International Airport, which has both civil and military uses.
 Located 6 mi from downtown Accra, the airport handles all of the city's scheduled passenger services.
 There are plans to build a second airport to relieve the aviation pressure on the Kotoka International Airport.
 This new airport will be located at Prampram in Accra and will be constructed by China Airport Civil Construction.
 This plan was still under review in 2020, as additional runways at Kotoka are in consideration as an alternative to a new international airport.

 Taxis

 Accra has an extensive taxi network and numerous taxi ranks, but most taxis lack a meter system, so price negotiation is required between the passenger and driver.
 Metered taxis do operate in the city, but tend to be more expensive.
-Taxis in Ghana are painted in two colors: the four bumpers fenders are yellow/orange, and the rest of the car is in a color of the operator's choice.
+Taxis in Ghana are painted in two colours: the four bumpers fenders are yellow/orange, and the rest of the car is in a colour of the operator's choice.
+These taxis usually function on a shared ride model, where several passengers share one vehicle and the fare is calculated based on the distance traveled.
+Recently, modern taxi services such as Uber, Taxify, and Yango have joined the market, providing a more advanced and comfortable alternative.
+Some taxi drivers might charge extra for luggage or late-night trips while some also offer fixed prices and allow for advance bookings, offering a more reliable and secure option.